Other FAQs

 Are there fees for market data?

-BBAE provides free real-time market data if you maintain an account balance greater than $2,500.
-Market data fees apply if your account balance is less than $2,500 or if you are deemed a Professional Investor.
-As a new Non-Professional Investor customer, all market data fees are waived for a period of 90 days after your initial deposit.
+BBAE provides free real-time market data if you maintain an account balance greater than or equal to $250.
+Market data fees apply if your account balance is less than $250 or if you are deemed a Professional Investor.

 What is the distinction between a Professional Investor and a Non-Professional Investor in terms of market data?